Particular/ParticularTemplates/readme.md

 ### NServiceBus Windows Service host

-This template contains the code necessary to host an NServiceBus endopoint in a Windows Service.
+This template contains the code necessary to host an NServiceBus endpoint in a Windows Service.
 To install it use

 ```
 dotnet new --install NServiceBus.Templates.WindowsService::*